S-U-R-Y-A-1/Smart-Prosthodontics/README.md

 # Smart-Prosthodontics

-Here's a polished and professional GitHub `README.md` file based on the content of your project document **"DEEPTEETH: AI-Powered Dental X-Ray Analysis and Reconstruction"**:

 ---

-# 🦷 DeepTeeth: AI-Powered Dental X-Ray Analysis & Reconstruction

 > An advanced deep learning pipeline to automatically detect and reconstruct missing teeth using YOLOv11 and generative inpainting with Stable Diffusion.

 ## 📌 Overview

-**DeepTeeth** is an AI-powered dental imaging tool that performs:
+**Smart-Prosthodontics** is an AI-powered dental imaging tool that performs:

 * Automated **tooth detection** using YOLOv11
 * **Inpainting of missing teeth** with Stable Diffusion fine-tuned for medical X-rays